visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Before Conduit Blueprint formats were available as output types, the X Ray Image Query would often produce large numbers of output files, particularly when using the bov or rawfloats output type, which was a popular choice because it provided the raw data.
 Alternatively, users could choose one of the image file output types to generate a picture or pictures.
 Conduit Blueprint provides the best of both worlds.
-Everything is stored in one file, and all of the raw data can be accessed via introspection with Python (see :ref:`Introspecting with Python` for more information).
+Everything is stored in one file, and all of the raw data can be accessed via :ref:`Introspecting with Python`.
 Additionally, it is simple to generate an image, as the Blueprint output can be read back in to VisIt and visualized (see :ref:`Visualizing with VisIt`).

 .. figure:: images/xraywhyconduit1.png